 IP TAKE: ExxonMobil generously supports higher education as well as job and skills training (both in the United States and internationally) in areas where it has a community presence; however, it rarely accepts unsolicited requests.

 PROFILE: The ExxonMobil Foundation has existed under its current name since 2000, following the merger of the two oil corporations Exxon and Mobil.
-The foundation’s history, however, dates back to 1955, when it was founded as the Esso Education Foundation.
+However, the foundation’s history dates back to 1955, when it was founded as the Esso Education Foundation.
 In a recent year, combined giving from ExxonMobil (the foundation, corporation, and employees and retirees) totaled about $280 million, with $100 million going toward education.
 Globally, this giving totaled $50 million for higher education, of which more than $40 million was allocated to institutions in the U.S. Its three main focus areas are Math and Science, Women’s Economic Opportunity, and Malaria Prevention.

 ExxonMobil’s Malaria Prevention effort emphasizes the critical need for “new approaches and passionate, highly-trained leaders,” both of which are likely to connect in various ways to scholarly research and other work.
 To that end, since 2011, ExxonMobil has lent its support to “outstanding students from developing and emerging-market countries to pursue global health-focused Master’s degrees at Oxford University,” providing these individuals with “the opportunity to learn about the global burden of disease, epidemiological principles and how to apply classroom lessons to the real world,” as well as professional networking opportunities.
 In one recent year, over $860,000 also went toward various antimalarial initiatives at Harvard.